-The SciDAC program.
-The SciDAC program was initiated in 2001, re-competed in 2006, and most recently re-competed in 2011-2012.
-SciDAC involves partnerships between ASCR and each of the other Office of Science (SC) Programs, in order to dramatically accelerate progress in scientific computing.
-Through partnerships between domain disciplines, such as climate, with ASCR-funded mathematicians and computer scientists, SciDAC projects develop computational solutions to challenging problems in disciplines such as chemistry, climate science, fusion research, high energy physics, nuclear physics, and materials science.
+Introduction: The SciDAC program was initiated in 2001, recompeted in 2006, and most recently in 2011-2012.
+SciDAC involves all of the Office of Science (SC) Programs, in order to dramatically accelerate progress in scientific computing.
+Through partnerships with ASCR-funded mathematicians and computer scientists, SciDAC projects developed computational solutions to challenging problems in chemistry, climate science, fusion research, high energy physics, nuclear physics, and materials science, to name a few.
 Today the SciDAC program is recognized as the leader in accelerating the employment of high-performance computing to advance the state of knowledge in science applications.
 These advances in applications would not have been possible without the expertise in applied mathematics and computer science developed and provided in collaborations with scientists.

-This solicitation is part of the 2017 re-competition of the SciDAC Partnerships, which consist of jointly funded and managed collaborations between climate scientists (sponsored by BER) and applied mathematicians or computer scientists (sponsored by ASCR).
-These partnerships will enable deep, necessary, and productive collaborations between climate researchers on the one hand and applied mathematicians and computer scientists on the other, that overcome the barriers between these disciplines and consequently fully exploit the capabilities of DOE HPC systems in order to accelerate advances in science.
+This solicitation is part of the 2017 recompetition of the SciDAC Partnerships, which consist of jointly funded and managed collaborations between scientists (sponsored by NP) and applied mathematicians or computer scientists (sponsored by ASCR).
+Partnerships enable deep, necessary, and productive collaborations between topic scientists (e.g. physicists, chemists, etc.) on the one hand and applied mathematicians and computer scientists on the other, that overcome the barriers between these disciplines and consequently fully exploit the capabilities of DOE HPC (high performance computing) computational systems in order to accelerate advances in science.
 In this way, Partnerships enable scientists to conduct complex scientific and engineering computations at a level of fidelity needed to simulate real-world conditions.
-Please see http://science.energy.gov/~/media/ascr/pdf/facilities/ASCR\Computing\Facility\Upgrades.pdf for a one-page summary of available or planned (for this period of the Partnerships) ASCR HPC systems.